IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Update `NEXTAUTH_SECRET` with the value you just generated.
     *   Substitute **ALL** other placeholder values (e.g., `YOUR_STRIPE_TEST_SECRET_KEY_GOES_HERE`, `YOUR_FIREBASE_API_KEY`) with your **actual TEST keys (for Stripe) and Firebase project configuration values**.
     *   **Crucially, do NOT wrap these values in quotation marks.** For example, `NEXT_PUBLIC_FIREBASE_API_KEY=AIzaSy...` is correct, not `NEXT_PUBLIC_FIREBASE_API_KEY="AIzaSy..."`.
 4.  **Setup Google Cloud ADC (for Genkit local dev):** If you haven't already, run `gcloud auth application-default login` in your terminal and follow the prompts.
+If you get "command not found", you need to install the Google Cloud SDK or use the Google Cloud Shell.
 5.  **Restart Dev Server:** After creating or modifying your root `.env.local`, you **MUST** restart your Next.js development server (`npm run dev` with `Ctrl+C` and run `npm run dev` again) for changes to take effect.

 ---